L1FE0FJ4Y/tiny_vm/README.md

 - AST tree generation is completed
 - Initialization is completed

+#Samples
+-Used test samples are in samples directory

 #Need to be fixed
 - Type Checking is still not yet modified
+- Work after type checking is not implemented yet

 #Future Work
 - Once the Type Checking is done, the compiler can compile any Quack languages